SMU-CS1340/cs1340-f2020/syllabus/syllabus.md

 Rather than penalize late submissions, you will be rewarded for early submissions.
 Programming projects (except for the final semester project) will be eligible for 10% extra credit for submitting the project at least 48 hours early.
 Recognizing that sometimes things happen at the last minute that are beyond our control, each student will get one (1) two-day (2-day) “free” extension - no questions asked.
 This means you can submit this one project (except for the final semester project) up to 48 hours late.

-If/when you want to use your one extension, send an email to Dr. Fontenot and TA Eli Laird.
+If/when you want to use your one extension, send an email to Dr. Fontenot.
 The email should include your:
  - Name,
  - ID Number, and
  - on which project you’re asking for an extension.